Follow

 Journal for Cultural Research 25 (1), 104-122, 2021

-E Llansó, J Van Hoboken, P Leerssen, J Harambam
+E Llansó, J VaN hoboKeN, P Leerssen, J Harambam

 From the unbelievable to the undeniable: Epistemological pluralism, or how conspiracy theorists legitimate their extraordinary truth claims